system-zero/system-zero/data/docs/la.md

     # Also we saw how to access array elements, which is the exact C way.
     # Indices start from zero and can be negative, where -1 points to the
     # last element.
-The interpreter will throw an out of bounds error when
+The interpreter should throw an out of bounds error when
     # the index is equal or greater than the length of the elements.
   }

   # The same can be written more compactly like:
   for |v| in int_ar { println (v) }
-  # But this kind of loop belongs to the extended interface.
+  # But this kind of loop belongs to the extended interface for now.

   # The above forms can be mixed: